LazyRacc00n/NetworkAnalysis_2Assignment/README.md

 - **Higest pagerank**.
 - **Random Nodes**.

-For each of the above techniques is performed the test of the robustness as following: fixed one the tecniques, is choosen the node and it is removed, and then is saved the current size of the giant componte and the diameter.
-After the tests are executed for each technique are plotted the results in order to compare the behavior of the networks with different kind of attacks.
+For each of the above techniques is performed the test of the robustness as following: fixed one tecnique, is choosen the node and it is removed, and then is saved the current size of the giant componte and the diameter.
+After the execution of the tests for each technique, the results are plotted in order to compare the behavior of the networks with different types of attacks.

 </br></br>